Step 2: Building your finance application

 Apply for a loan with one of our consultants

 1. Lines are open Monday to Friday, 8am–7pm.
 To maintain a quality service, we may monitor and record phone calls.
-Read our call charges and information
+Call charges

 2. Lines open Monday to Friday, 8am–8pm.
 To maintain a quality service, we may monitor and record phone calls.
-Read our call charges and information
+Call charges

 The Lending Code.
 Barclays Bank PLC subscribes to the Lending Code which is monitored and enforced by the Lending Standards Board.
 The Lending Code sets minimum standards of good practice when dealing with certain customers in the UK in relation to loans, current account overdrafts, charge cards and credit cards.
 Further details can be found at Lending Standards Board